ey92/notes/4744/hw2.md

 ## \#4
 see _doublets_phonology.fst_ file

 It was difficult to figure out any consistent rule than the stress shift.
-In the scope of two-syllable noun/verb doublets, nouns had the primary stress on their first syllable while verbs had the primary stress on their secondary syllables.
+In the scope of two-syllable noun/verb doublets, nouns had the primary stress on their first syllable while verbs had the primary stress on their second syllables.
 This was what I coded in _doublets_phonology.fst_, but it was difficult to tell if there was a pattern for determining whether or not the nouns' other syllable would have no stress or a secondary stress, so I just took the larger set, which was no stress.

 ## \#5 ITY Nouns
 ### Part A